Wildlander-mod/Support/Docs/SSEFAQ.md

 ## How Do I Become Thane of Whiterun

 There is a new way of becoming a thane of Whiterun.
-Complete The Blessings of Nature quest(Danica by the Gildrergreen tree to start) and talk to Jarl Balgruuf when the Gildergreen tree is repaired\the sappling blooms.
-He'll thank you and allow you to buy the Breezehome, and the standart thaneship quest (help the people of the hold and buy a house) will be available.
+Complete The Blessings of Nature quest (Danica by the Gildrergreen tree to start) and talk to Jarl Balgruuf when the Gildergreen tree is repaired\the sappling blooms (note: this requires you to complete any other quest to simulate the passing of time).
+He'll thank you and allow you to do the standard thaneship quest (help the people of the hold).

+Note: you can buy Breezehome before this at a much more expensive price, but unless you are thane you do not get the housecarl.

 ----------